nojaf/grafana-incremental-trace-viewer/README.md

 ## Install OpenSearch plugin

+This should already have been done when launch the `grafana` docker service.
+If not:

 - Login in as `admin`, pw `admin`
 - Install OpenSearch plugin, http://localhost:3000/plugins
 - Add new data source: